 }

-This use case can be unit‑tested in isolation with a mock repository, which is one of the major gains of the pattern.2
+This use case can be unit‑tested in isolation with a mock repository, which is a major gain of the pattern.2

 Step 3: Adapters and Controllers